3 Guys: Post-Gubay era

 3 Guys Onehunga, redeveloped as Dress Smart.

 Gubay put the New Zealand arm of 3 Guys up for sale in 1984.
 Progressive Enterprises bought the company in 1985.

 Fourteen houses were demolished to build a New Plymouth store in 1992.

 The Onehunga store, which included a New Zealand Post shop, was redeveloped into Dress Smart in 1995.

 In early 1997, 3 Guys and Foodtown ran a campaign for the right to sell liquor at their Grey Lynn stores.

 3 Guys and Progressive Enterprises merged into a single company in 1997.

 The Avondale supermarket closed in June 1997, and its building was demolished.
 Auckland City Council took ownership of the site, selling part of it for private development in 2001.

 In 2000, the Glen Eden supermarket was closed to make way for a new Housing New Zealand development.
 According to the Glen Eden Community Protection Society, it was established to protest the development and persuaded the developer to down-scale its plan.
 The supermarket carpark and part of the building was then sold to new owners in February 2001.

 Closure and legacy

 The chain had six stores at the start of 2003: its original Māngere store, three other Auckland stores in Orewa, Point Chevalier, Flat Bush, and stores in Huntly and Te Awamutu.

-The Commerce Commission required 3 Guys Te Awamutu to be sold in January 2003.
+In response to Progressive Enterprise's 2002 purchase of Woolworths and the resulting increase in market share, the Commerce Commission required the company to sell 3 Guys Te Awamutu in January 2003.
 The remaining stores were rebranded as Price Chopper.

 The Pukekohe supermarket site was redeveloped into a strip mall, which was sold as a single lot in 2007.

 The site of the former Avondale supermarket remained vacant in 2019.
 It became popular for street art in 2017, and a structure was built to host street art in 2021.
 A similarly named "Free Guys Supermarket" opened in Avondale during the COVID-19 pandemic to provide free groceries to low-income households.